kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 > Experience: Summer Internship Perrigo Pharmaceuticals
 >
-> In the technical operations department of Perrigo Pharmaceuticals, I worked on the production of medications.
+> I worked in the technical operations department of Perrigo Pharmaceuticals.
 One of my tasks was to refine the manufacturing procedures for medicinal tablets.
-After identifying a bottleneck in our packaging operations, I wrote a proposal to optimize our packaging process through third-party vendors.
-Ultimately, my proposal was successfully approved with a budget of $100k, leading to a 15% increase in manufacturing efficiency.
-This experience reaffirmed my interest in integrating business and pharmacology to develop interventions for conditions like diabetes–not only developing therapies but also bringing them to market to maximize patient impact.
+After identifying a bottleneck in our outsourced packaging operations, I performed a cost-benefit analysis comparing different vendors and wrote a proposal to switch to the optimal vendor.
+Ultimately, my solution led to a 15% increase in manufacturing efficiency.
+This experience reaffirmed my interest in integrating business and pharmacology to not only develop therapies but also efficiently bring them to market to maximize patient impact.

 How did I make it more interesting?

 1. I described the specific action (proposal) that I took to address the task.

-1. I described the result with metrics (15% and $100k).
+1. I described the result with metrics (15%).

 1. For my takeaway, I described a future ambition (business + pharmacology for diabetes)—bonus points if the **overall application narrative** also focuses on this theme.